 The most effective climate response requires strong action by all of government, business and citizens.
 We therefore scrutinise lobbying or other action by companies which undermines sensible public climate policy.
 Sadly, many companies and their industry associations have encouraged polarising climate disinformation and made political donations which have helped to derail constructive climate debate and policy.
 To combat this, we supported several shareholder resolutions over the last year calling for greater transparency about companies’ climate change positions and challenging their support for industry associations which promote contradictory positions on climate policy.

 But it’s not enough for companies simply to stop speaking climate untruths.
 Investors and businesses need to join individuals and groups across society as an active voice to remind governments of their responsibility to implement the Paris Agreement and to limit warming to 1.5°C. The School Strikes for Climate provide a great opportunity for companies to stand with young people challenging political leaders to protect their future.
-The climate strike movement is encouraging workers to join school students on 20 September to protest government and business inaction.
-Australian Ethical supports its employees who are planning to participate in the strike, and we encourage other companies to do the same and lend their voice to climate action.
-Let’s make 2019 the year that Australia corrected course to become a climate leader, not a climate laggard.
+The climate strike movement encouraged workers to join school students on 20 September 2019 to protest government and business inaction.
+Australian Ethical supported its employees who participated in the strike by joining over 3,000 businesses and organisations in the ‘This is not business as usual’ campaign.
+Let’s make 2020 the year that Australia corrects course to become a climate leader, not a climate laggard.

 Dr Stuart Palmer is the Head of Ethics Research at Australian Ethical.